Contents

 environment:

-When this package is published to pub.dev, it's tagged as a preview version, as illustrated by the following screenshot, where the stable version is listed as 1.6.0 and the preview version is listed as 2.0.0.
+When you publish this package to pub.dev, it's tagged as a preview version.
+The following screenshot illustrates this.
+It lists the stable version as 1.6.0 and the preview version as 2.0.0.

 Illustration of a preview version

-When Dart 3.0.0 stable is released, pub.dev updates the package listing to display 2.0.0 as the stable version of the package.
+When Dart releases the stable version of 3.0.0, pub.dev updates the package listing to display 2.0.0 as the latest (stable) version of the package.

-If all of the conditions at the beginning of this section are true, then you can ignore the following warning from dart pub publish:
+If all of the conditions at the beginning of this section are true, ignore the following warning from dart pub publish:

 "Packages with an SDK constraint on a pre-release of the Dart SDK should themselves be published as a pre-release version.
 If this package needs Dart version 3.0.0-0, consider publishing the package as a pre-release instead."